Paul Weller and Suggs team up on stomping new single, 'Ooh Do U Fink U R'

 A limited edition numbered 7″ vinyl of the joint single will arrive on June 17 – you can pre-order it here.

-Weller and Suggs have known each on-and-off over the last four decades but began speaking regularly about music and their other shared interests during the early days of lockdown in 2020.
+Weller and Suggs have known each on-and-off for the last four decades but began speaking regularly about music and their other shared interests during the early days of lockdown in 2020.

 Later, ‘Ooh Do U Fink U R’ emerged after the pair started exchanging half-finished songs, demos and lyric ideas.
 The track was subsequently recorded at Weller’s Black Barn Studio in Surrey.